Interest tax relief

 - extending a commercially let property

-There is no capital restriction on the interest deduction.
+There's no capital restriction on the interest deduction.

 Interest tax relief for business purposes

-- interest on loans used to buy plant and machinery in a trade (claim this in your trading accounts)
+- to buy plant and machinery in a trade (claim this in your trading accounts)

-- interest on loans used to buy plant and machinery used by an employee wholly and exclusively in earning the profits and earnings of an employment or office
+- to buy plant and machinery used by an employee wholly and exclusively in earning the profits and earnings of an employment or office

-- interest on loans used for acquiring a trade, a share in a partnership or a controlling interest in a trading company, whether in Jersey or elsewhere
+- for acquiring a trade, a share in a partnership or a controlling interest in a trading company, whether in Jersey or elsewhere